New Data Shows Uninstalls Remain A Significant Pain for Apps

 More and more apps are recognizing this reality.
-In fact, since releasing our uninstall tracking feature in July 2016, we’ve seen a constant increase in the share of apps measuring this metric.
+In fact, since releasing our uninstall attribution feature in July 2016, we’ve seen a constant increase in the share of apps measuring this metric.

 To help you understand how many users uninstall apps and compare your app to the competition, here are some updated benchmarks based on the following data sample:

 - 110 million installs

 We isolated a cohort of users who downloaded apps (that have uninstall attribution set up) during the first ten days in April.
 We then counted how many of these users uninstalled the apps within 30 days to calculate the uninstall rate.